Macintosh Quadra 950: Hardware

 The logic board has five NuBus slots and a Processor Direct Slot, but due to the positioning of the PDS it is not possible to use one of the NuBus slots when a PDS card is installed.
 The NuBus-90 standard is partially supported, allowing for cards to run at 20 MHz, and two of the slots provide 25 watts of power instead of the usual 15 watts.

 The logic board has 1 MB of on-board video RAM, with 4 SIMM slots that allow for upgrading to 2 MB VRAM so it can operate at 24-bit color.
 This feature was also shared with the preceding Quadra 700 and 900 and upcoming Quadra 840AV.
 24-bit color support was removed from newer Quadra and Centris models as a cost-saving measure although 24-bit color could be enabled in these models with a video card.

 The 950 includes a key to limit access to various subsystems depending on the computer's use environment.
 The key switch has three positions labelled OFF, ON and SECURE.
 The OFF position immediately cuts the power and prevents the computer from being powered on.
 The ON position allows the computer to operate normally.
 The SECURE position is intended for use as a server – power is always applied in this position.
 If the computer loses power, it immediately starts up when power is restored.
 Also, this position disables the keyboard, mouse and floppy disk drive.

-The Workgroup Server 95 models include the "Workgroup Server PDS Card", which provides three capabilities: Two SCSI controllers with two internal SCSI connectors (plus one external connector); a DMS SCSI control chip that reduces I/O load on the main CPU; and 128 KB of SRAM which is used as an L2 cache.
-There are three additional slots that provide the ability further expand the L2 cache to 512 KB.
+The Workgroup Server 95 models include the Workgroup Server PDS Card which provides two SCSI controllers with two internal SCSI connectors (plus one external connector), a direct memory access controller for SCSI transfers to reduce I/O load on the main CPU, and 128 KB of SRAM used as an L2 cache and expandable using three additional slots to a total of 512 KB.
+Described as "a Quadra 950 with some minor, but important, modifications", these modifications enabled file transfers at speeds ranging from twice as fast to nine times as fast as the earlier system.
+Particularly important was A/UX's "excellent use of a disk cache", in contrast to the "horrendous speed penalties" of disk caching under System 7.